Inward Outward Symposium: Critical Archival Engagements with Sounds and Films of Coloniality

 Registration for the symposium opens the end of October and is free of charge.

-Stay informed about the programme via the website: http://beeldengeluid.nl/inwardoutward
+Stay informed about the programme via this page or follow us on Facebook.

-The symposium is organised by the KITLV/Royal Netherlands Institute of Southeast Asian and Caribbean Studies & the Netherlands Institute for Sound and Vision (Sound and Vision).
+The Inward Outward symposium is organised by the Royal Netherlands Institute of Southeast Asian and Caribbean Studies (KITLV) & the Netherlands Institute for Sound and Vision (Sound and Vision), with the support of the RCMC (Research Center for Material Culture).